felitrejos/ping/README.md

 - Track upcoming departures and delay-aware leave times
 - Save favorite stations for quick route switching
-- Get calendar-aware commute suggestions in one tap
+- Get calendar-aware commute suggestions and iPhone leave reminders
-- Browse TMB bus stops on the map
-- Tap a TMB stop to load upcoming iBus arrivals
+- Browse TMB bus stops on the map and tap a stop to see upcoming arrivals
-- Receive iPhone leave reminders for calendar-aware commutes
-- See GTFS-Realtime service alerts in iOS and macOS
+- See FGC service alerts in iOS and macOS

 ---